maidsafe/rfcs/text/0000-xor-urls/0000-xor-urls.md

 When a MutableData is fetched, if it’s not an NFS/Files container with an `index.html` file, the resolver (e.g. the `webFetch` function) can return the MutableData’s raw data so the browser (or any client application) can render it in a specific way (see below for more details of what’s being proposed here in this regard).

-### MutableData versions
+#### MutableData versions
 MutableData’s are versioned and therefore this shall be also accountable in the XOR-URL format to allow any MD URL to (optionally) reference a specific version.
 This will be also necessary in the future when append-only type of data is made available on the network.

 The version value can be used to enforce a specific version to be retrieved, and otherwise fail if that specific version is not found.
 On the other hand, the latest version will be retrieved if the version value is omitted from the XOR-URL.

-### Paths
+#### Paths
 Given that a referenced MutableData can effectively be the root NFS/Files container of the files of a safesite, any MD XOR-URL can also specify a path which needs to be resolved, just like when using the DNS/public-names system to resolve the path in a URL.

-### Browsable content
+#### Browsable content
 Currently, when a public-name URL is resolved to an NFS/Files container which doesn’t have an `index.html` file, the browser simply shows an error stating that the safesite content was not found.

-For a MD XOR-URL that doesn’t have a path and there is no `index.html` file, the resolver can return the raw content of the MD (i.e. its key-value entries), and the browser can automatically generate an HTML page which makes the content browsable, generating links to other data when an entry’s key/value is a `safe://` string, in an analogous/similar way to how web servers on the current internet allow browsing on folders/directories.
+For a MD XOR-URL that doesn’t have a path, and there is no `index.html` file or a `default` file defined (for more details about this please see refer to [this other RFC](https://github.com/joshuef/rfcs/blob/PnsAndResolveableMap/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md)), the resolver can return the raw content of the MD (i.e. its key-value entries), and the browser can automatically generate an HTML page which makes the content browsable, generating links to other data when an entry’s key/value is a `safe://` string, in an analogous/similar way to how web servers on the current internet allow browsing on folders/directories.

-An specific MD entry key could be also supported (e.g. `__non_browsable`), that the owner of the MD can insert in the MD if the “browsable” feature should not be enabled.
-Although this cannot be really enforced but offered as a feature to be optionally supported by some clients like our SAFE browser.

 ### XOR-URLs specification
 The following are the main requirements for the encoding to be used to generate the XOR-URLs: